sxxxhjjj/666/README.md

     local now = tick()
     if now - (LastFarmCameraStabilize or 0) < 0.35 then return end
     LastFarmCameraStabilize = now

-    -- Keep every camera rewrite synced with the Setting tab instead of forcing Humanoid every time. if AutoFarmEnabled then
+    if AutoFarmEnabled then
         ApplyCameraMode(false)
     end